-There are many ways to get involved, offer your support and make a difference.
+There are many ways to get involved, offer support, and make a difference.

-GibSams offers a confidential helpline/chat service which offers a listening service to anyone experiencing distress, despair or suicidal feelings.
+GibSams offers a confidential helpline/chat service that listens to anyone experiencing distress, despair or suicidal feelings.
 Our GibSams volunteers are trained to listen; you can talk to them any time you like, in your own way, and off the record – about whatever is getting to you.

-You do not have to give your name, and neither does the listener; your call is anonymous and completely confidential, and it cannot be traced back to you.
+You do not have to give your name, nor does the listener; your call is anonymous and completely confidential and cannot be traced back to you.

 We hold selection days several times a year, where those interested in becoming a volunteer for GibSams can find out more information and see if this is indeed for them.

-Anyone can be a listener; there are no professional qualifications needed, just an interest in helping others.
-Our training team will teach you all you need to know and be with you throughout the 5 weeks of training (1 morning a week).
-All we ask is for a commitment of one x3-hour shift each week after you have completed your training.
+Anyone can be a listener; no professional qualifications are needed, just an interest in helping others.
+Our training team will teach you all you need to know and be with you throughout the training which usually takes place over two weekends.
+Once you’ve completed your training, we need a commitment of one x3-hour shift each week.

 To find out when the next selection day is, please email firstname.lastname@example.org.